-In a meeting last fall, NSCA and Business Accelerator Launch Security got together to brainstorm ideas and suggestions to share with integrators and manufacturers about achieving basic “cyber hygiene.”
+In a meeting last fall, NSCA and Business Accelerator Defendify got together to brainstorm ideas and suggestions to share with integrators and manufacturers about achieving basic “cyber hygiene.”

 The following list is a result of our brainstorming: simple, easy-to-follow best practices to minimize your cyber threats, protect employees and clients, and defend the integrity of your information.

 - Conduct a cybersecurity technology audit (assess the existence and condition of spam filters, malware protection, etc.).

 - Bring in an ethical hacker consultant for an assessment.
 Ethical hacking can include things like external and internal penetration testing.